-The month of May is packing her bags to make room for June, I sincerely hope those dreams are beginning to fall into place gradually.
+The month of May is packing her bags to make room for June and I sincerely hope those dreams are beginning to fall into place gradually for you.
 Don’t you worry, it will end well, better than you thought.

 So I’ve been missing in action and This review is a bit overdue.

 Activities have been overwhelmingly ongoing on all fronts and I guess I was also busy trying to survive.
 What with the fuel scarcity and all.